labd/wagtailstreamforms/docs/templates.rst

 .. note:: It is important here to keep the hidden fields as the form will have some in order to process correctly.

-Once you have created you own you will need to add it to the list of available templates.
+Once you have created you own you will need to add it to the list of available templates within the form builder.

-This is as simple as adding it to the ``WAGTAILSTREAMFORMS_FORM_TEMPLATES`` in settings:
+This is as simple as adding it to the ``WAGTAILSTREAMFORMS_FORM_TEMPLATES`` in settings as below.

 .. code-block:: python

-    # this is the defaults
+    # this includes the default template in the package and an additional custom template.

     WAGTAILSTREAMFORMS_FORM_TEMPLATES = (
-        ('streamforms/form_block.html', 'Default Form Template'),
+        ('streamforms/form_block.html', 'Default Form Template'),  # default
+        ('app/custom_form_template.html', 'Custom Form Template'),
     )

+You are not required to use the default template, its only there as a guideline to what is required and provide a fully working package out of the box.
+If you dont want it just remove it from the ``WAGTAILSTREAMFORMS_FORM_TEMPLATES`` setting.

 Rendering your StreamField
 --------------------------